akirpach/SchwabApi-AspNetCore/README.md

    cd SchwabAPI.WebApi
    ```

-2. Set up environment variables:
+2. IMPORTANT: Retrieve your Schwab API developer credentials:
+   - Sign in to your Schwab Developer account at [Schwab Developer Portal](https://developer.schwab.com/).
+   - Navigate to the API credentials section.
+   - Create a new application if you haven't already.
+   - Note down your `client_id` and `client_secret`.

+3. Configure your environment variables in apsettings.json:
    ```sh
    export SCHWAB_API_CLIENT_ID="your-client-id"
    export SCHWAB_API_SECRET_ID="your-secret-id"
    ```

-3. Restore dependencies and run the application:
+4. Restore dependencies and run the application:
    ```sh
    dotnet restore
    dotnet run